cmer/stimulus-reflex-invoice-beast/README.md

-# Stimulus Reflex Demo - Invoice Beast
+# Invoice Beast - A Javascript-less, highly interactive demo

-This is a demo of a highly dynamic invoice editing user interface that is entire server rendered.
+Invoice Beast is highly interactive invoice editing user interface that is entire server rendered.
 It is simular to Xero's invoice editing interface.